-The expedited local bill calendar consists of local bills that do not contain exemptions from general law (House Rule 5.5), constitutional issues, or floor amendments.
-This procedure enables the House to move non-contentious local bills to the Senate in an expeditious manner.
-When a sufficient number of these bills are placed on the House calendar, the Rules Committee may designate an expedited "local bill calendar" as part of a special order calendar.
+The House Rules Committee may include a specific section of a special order calendar to consider local bills that do not contain exemptions from general law,82 constitutional issues, or floor amendments.
+This procedure enables the House to move a group of non-contentious local bills to the Senate in an expeditious manner.